-The gymnasium contains, on the ground floor, a full-sized basket-ball court, full equipment for physical education activities, showers, and dressing rooms.
+The gymnasium contains, on the ground floor, a full-sized basketball court, full equipment for physical education activities, showers, and dressing rooms.
 The second floor has a running track.
 Plans are in progress for the enlargement of the gymnasium and the addition of a swimming pool, game rooms, handball courts, bowling alleys, and increased locker and shower facilities.

-Sabiston Hall, a dormitory for women and a demonstration building for Home Economics, was presented to the trustees in 1938.
+Sabiston Hall, a dormitory for women, was presented to the trustees in 1938.
 It was a gift of the late Colin J. Sabiston, then chairman of the Board of Trustees.